IntroCSCI/colorvisionproject-Camden14/README.md

 ## Description

-The theme completer that I have developed promts the user for a color that is either Red, Yellow, Green, Blue, or Purple.
+The theme completer that I have developed prompts the user for a color that is either Red, Yellow, Green, Blue, or Purple.
 If the user enters a color other than the ones that are listed, the program asks them to re-enter their choice.
-After getting the desired color from the user, the program promts the user to type in the file for the color that they chose.
-If the file that they typed in is not a valid file, the program promts the user to re-enter a valid file name.
+After getting the desired color from the user, the program prompts the user to type in the file for the color that they chose.
+If the file that they typed in is not a valid file, the program prompts the user to re-enter a valid file name.
 The program then opens the file for the user and reads out the many other colors that are similar to the color that the user entered.
 The program then asks if the user wants to do it again for another color or if they would like to exit the program.
 This is my theme completer program for CSCI 111.

 ### v0.2 Updates